 Important Safety Information

 - Inflammation of the pancreas (pancreatitis) which may be severe and lead to death.
 Before taking ONGLYZA, tell your doctor if you ever had pancreatitis, gallstones, history of alcoholism, or high triglyceride levels.
 Stop taking ONGLYZA and contact your doctor right away if you have pain in your stomach area (abdomen) that is severe and will not go away.
 The pain may be felt going from your abdomen through to your back.
 The pain may happen with or without vomiting.
 These may be symptoms of pancreatitis

-- When ONGLYZA is used with certain other diabetes medicines to treat high blood sugar, such as a sulfonylurea or insulin, the risk of low blood sugar (hypoglycemia) is higher.
+- Low blood sugar.
+When ONGLYZA is used with certain other diabetes medicines to treat high blood sugar, such as a sulfonylurea or insulin, the risk of low blood sugar (hypoglycemia) is higher.
 Symptoms of low blood sugar include shaking, hunger, sweating, headache, rapid heartbeat, change in mood, and change in vision.
 Follow your doctor’s instructions for treating low blood sugar

-- Some people who take medicines called DPP-4 inhibitors like ONGLYZA, may develop joint pain that can be severe.
+- Joint Pain.
+Some people who take medicines called DPP-4 inhibitors like ONGLYZA, may develop joint pain that can be severe.
 Call your doctor if you have severe joint pain

-- When ONGLYZA is used with a thiazolidinedione (TZD), such as pioglitazone or rosiglitazone, to treat high blood sugar, peripheral edema (fluid retention) may become worse.
+- Peripheral edema.
+When ONGLYZA is used with a thiazolidinedione (TZD), such as pioglitazone or rosiglitazone, to treat high blood sugar, peripheral edema (fluid retention) may become worse.
 If you have symptoms of peripheral edema, such as swelling of hands, feet, or ankles, call your doctor

 - Your doctor should test your blood to measure how well your kidneys are working before and during treatment with ONGLYZA.
 You may need a lower dose if your kidneys are not working well